 -

-Code executed when pedestrian becomes deselected.
+Java code executed when a pedestrian becomes deselected.
 You can deselect a pedestrian by clicking anywhere in the presentation, or programmatically using the function deselect(ped) of PedSettings block.

 Local variable: Agent ped — the deselected pedestrian